Generalized Incremental Learning under Concept Drift across Evolving Data Streams: Methodology

 Secondly, we decompose the gradient $\nabla G(\mathcal{D})\mathcal{L}_{E}(\mathcal{D}; \theta)$ of the reliable entropy loss $G(\mathcal{D})\mathcal{L}_{E}(\mathcal{D}; \theta)$ into two components that are parallel and orthogonal to $\nabla G(\mathcal{D})\mathcal{L}_{SA}(\mathcal{D}; \theta)$, i.e., $\nabla G(\mathcal{D})\mathcal{L}_{E}(\mathcal{D}; \theta)_{\parallel}$ and $\nabla G(\mathcal{D})\mathcal{L}_{E}(\theta;\mathcal{D})_{\perp}$.
 Subsequently, it performs an ascent step in $\nabla G(\mathcal{D})\mathcal{L}_{E}(\theta;\mathcal{D})_{\perp}$ to minimize the surrogate gap $h(\theta)$.
 Thus the final gradient direction of RSGS can be formulated as,

 where $\beta$ is a hyperparameter controlling the ascent step size.

-In summary, our proposed RSGS uniquely sharpness-aware minimization for improved generalization with a crucial reliability filter that discards uncertain high-entropy target samples.
+In summary, our proposed RSGS is a unique sharpness-aware minimization strategy for improved generalization, equipped with a crucial reliability filter that discards uncertain high-entropy target samples.
 This dual mechanism ensures that the model converges to a flat and robust minimum, effectively aligning distributions and generalizing well to changing target streams.